TheMatjaz/matjaz.it/content/post/2015-08-29-macbook-regular-maintenance.md

 aliases      = []
 categories   = ["Computer"]
 date         = "2015-08-29T17:04:26+00:00"
-description  = "The first post of this blog" draft        = false hidefromhome = false slug         = "macbook-regular-maintenance" tags         = ["Backup", "Calibration", "Cleanup", "Wipe", "Software", "Mac", "Tip"] title        = "MacBook regular maintenance (also for other machines)"
+description  = "This is how I regularly cleanup my computer, from hardware to software" draft        = false slug         = "macbook-regular-maintenance" tags         = ["Backup", "Calibration", "Cleanup", "Wipe", "Software", "Mac", "Tip"] title        = "MacBook regular maintenance (also for other machines)"